Planting, Growing, and Harvesting Tomatoes

 Are tomatoes a fruit or a vegetable?

 Though we technically eat the fruit of the tomato plant, the tomato is typically treated as a vegetable in eating and cooking and, thus, commonly categorized as such.

 - If you’re starting tomatoes from seed (versus transplants), you’ll want to start your seeds indoors 6 to 8 weeks before the average last spring frost date.
 See our Planting Calendar for seed-starting dates specific to your area and our article on “Tomatoes From Seed the Easy Way” for more tips.

 - Transplant seedlings after the last spring frost when the soil has warmed.
 See our Planting Calendar for suggested transplanting dates.

 - Select a site with full sun and well-drained soil.
 For northern regions, it is VERY important that your site receives at least 6 hours of daily sunlight.
 For southern regions, light afternoon shade will help tomatoes survive and thrive.

 - Two weeks before transplanting tomato plants outdoors, dig soil to about 1 foot deep and mix in aged manure or compost.
 Learn more about preparing soil for planting.

-- Some sort of support system is recommended, but sprawling can also produce fine crops if you have the space, and if the weather cooperates.
+- Some sort of support system is recommended, but sprawling plants can also produce fine crops if you have the space and if the weather cooperates.

-- Plant seedlings two feet apart.
+- Plant transplants about 2 feet apart.

 - Pinch off a few of the lower branches on transplants, and plant the root ball deep enough so that the remaining lowest leaves are just above the surface of the soil.